210119-java-enterprise/Boxed_p1/README.md

   - pending: retrieving an entity containing latest result set data

 QueryBuilder:
-  - Allows you to craft a SELECT statement through method chaining
+  - Allows you to craft a SELECT statement through method chaining with no prior SQL knowledge
   - getQuery returns a string holding the completed query

 Currently all other classes are intended for 'internal' use by BlackBox.